-Dave Giles, 59, is vice president, deputy general counsel and chief ethics officer of The E.W.
+Dave Giles, 60, is vice president, deputy general counsel and chief ethics officer of The E.W.
 Scripps Company.

 Before joining Scripps in 2004, Dave was a litigation attorney at Baker Hostetler in Denver and Washington, D.C.
-He began his professional career as a newspaper reporter, covering business and community issues for the Philadelphia Inquirer from 1986-89 and as a reporter on the States Desk at USA Today from 1983-84.
+He began his professional career as a newspaper and editor reporter, covering crime, business and community issues for the Philadelphia Inquirer from 1986-89 and as a reporter on the States Desk at USA Today from 1983-84.

 Dave is an active volunteer in Cincinnati, currently serving on the board of Cincinnati Public Radio.
 He is a trustee of the Scripps Howard Foundation, serving as the board’s secretary.
-Dave also is the chair of the American Bar Association’s Forum on Communications Law.
+Dave also is the immediate past chair of the American Bar Association’s Forum on Communications Law.